-Within 1000m of the site there are none of the following -
+Within 1,000m of the site there are the following -

-- Hospitality
+- Education

 - Leisure

 - Dwellings

 Based upon the guidance document - H4 Odour Management How to comply with your environmental permit states the following 'Some receptors are more sensitive than others.
 Domestic residences, or a pub with a beer garden are more likely to be sensitive than an industrial complex'.